- Teaches students:

-I'm a certified teacher and private tutor based in the St. Louis, MO area.
-I work one-to-one in a face-to-face format for students in the St. Louis, MO area and online one-to-one for students outside St. Louis.
+I'm an online certified teacher and private tutor.
 My personal goal is to foster academic success in the student in your life.
 In addition, I strive to teach the necessary skills for every one of my students to become independent learners.

 From reading comprehension and algebra to study skills and English, my mission is to tutor students who have fallen through the cracks in our educational system.
 Meeting my clients’ specialized needs is an essential part of each lesson I create.

 I hold a Master’s Degree in Elementary Education (emphasis on reading and reading comprehension) and a Bachelor’s Degree in Music Education.
 My teaching experience includes 33+ years of tutoring, 10 years in the public school system teaching first grade, 10 years in both the public school system and private schools teaching music and 1 year at Southwestern Illinois College (SWIC) teaching basic computer use.